microsoft/SATechnicalOnboarding/technical-onboarding-instructions.md

 **Why do this section?**

 With the copy created locally, you’re all set to start working on your code and site.
 Now you’ll explore how to deploy your site to the cloud.
 You’ll use Azure Static Web Apps to host your site.
-A static webapp (SWA) is a site built with JavaScript, HTML, CSS and potentially other tools, and SWAs are becoming increasingly common.
+A static web app (SWA) is a site built with JavaScript, HTML, CSS and potentially other tools, and SWAs are becoming increasingly common.
 Using Azure Static Web Apps will allow you to quickly post your site (and resume) to the world.
 You can explore more Azure Tips and Tricks: Static Web Apps to learn more.

 1. Open Visual Studio Code and go to File > Open Folder to open the cloned repository in the editor.